Living Faith Church Worldwide

 Living Faith Church Worldwide (also known as Winners' Chapel) is an international Evangelical charismatic Christian denomination.
 The headquarters is located in Ota, Ogun State, Nigeria.
 The organization has since become a global network of churches with over 6 million members in 147 countries.

 History

 The beginning of the church manifested on May 2, 1981, when David Oyedepo (aged 26) had a spiritual encounter while lodging in one of the rooms within the International Hotel located in the Omi-Asoro Quarters of Ilesa City, in the present-day Osun State of Nigeria.
 He claimed to have had an eighteen-hour supernatural encounter which was a vision from God.
-God spoke to him saying, "Now the hour has come to liberate the world from all oppressions of the devil, through the preaching of the Word of faith; and I am sending you to undertake this task".
+God spoke to him saying, "In the beginning, it was not so, now the hour has come to liberate the world from all oppressions of the devil, through the preaching of the Word of faith; and I am sending you to undertake this task".
 In 1983, the church began operating with four members on December 11.